-At MedStar Orthopaedic Institute, our experienced orthopedic surgeons perform thousands of surgeries each year, including cartilage restoration surgery for articular cartilage damage.
+At MedStar Orthopaedic Institute, our experienced orthopedic surgeons perform thousands of surgeries each year, including cartilage restoration surgery for articular cartilage damage in the knee.
 We pride ourselves on offering the least invasive surgical options to allow our patients to recover quickly from surgery and return to their regular lives faster.
 Our surgeons take the time to explain your unique condition and walk you through your treatment from beginning to end.
 Our specialists will always encourage non-surgical options when possible and recommend surgical options only when necessary.

 What is articular cartilage damage?